kyma-project/kyma/docs/serverless-v2/08-02-expose-lambda.md

 ---
-title: Expose the lambda with an API Rule
+title: Expose a lambda with an API Rule
 type: Tutorials
 ---